M4X1M4S/netflix-gpt/README.md

 ->BugFix:If the user is not logged in redirect /browse to login-page and vice-versa.
 ->Unsbscribing to onAuthStateChanged()
 ->Add Hardcoded values to constants file
+->Register for TMDB api get access token
+->Get daa from TMDB now playing moview list with the help of tmdb-proxy server -> custom hook for now playing movies
+->create movieSlice
+->update store with movies data
+-> planning for MainContainer
+-> fetch data for trailer Video
+->update store with trailer video data
+->Embedd the yt video and make it autoplay and mute ->Tailwind classes to make container look awesome